 At Henderson we work to provide the best education for all students in the school and, at the same time, we welcome parents with a similar aim to support teachers in the classrooms.

 Each child is a unique individual, so you can expect to see differences in the way children are taught.
-Some students receive learning assistance, some are in gifted programs, some have individual programs, and some receive counselling and so on.
+Some students receive learning assistance, some have individual programs, and some receive counselling and so on.
 Fairness and consistency are very important to us, but individual strategies are necessary to help each child reach his/her potential.

 You can expect to see different teaching styles and strengths.
 We expect and value these differences for children through the years as well.
 During their years in school, children experience a variety of strengths and expertise as they move from teacher to teacher.